Thimphu: Culture

 Mask dances, popularly known as Cham dances, are performed in the courtyards of the Tashichhoe Dzong in Thimphu during the four-day Tsechu festival, held every year during Autumn (September/October) on dates corresponding to the Bhutanese calendar.
 Tsechu means "tenth", so the festival is held on the 10th day of Bhutanese month.
-It is a religious folk dance form of Drukpa Buddhism, which was established in 1670.Palin, p.
-264 Tsechus are a series of dances performed by monks and also trained dance troupes to honour the deeds of Padmasambahva alias Guru Rinpoche.
+It is a religious folk dance form of Drukpa Buddhism, which was established in 1670.
+Tsechus are a series of dances performed by monks and also trained dance troupes to honour the deeds of Padmasambahva alias Guru Rinpoche.
 They are also social events when people turn up in their best attire, with women particularly bejeweled, and large numbers witness the ritual dances and also absorb the religious teachings on Buddhism.
 It is performed in each district in Bhutan at different periods; the Thimphu Tsechu and the Paro Tsechu are the most popular.
-The Thimphu Tsechu, held for four days is usually attended by the Royal family and the Chief Abbot of Bhutan and other government officials.
+The Thimphu Tsechu, held for four days is usually attended by the royal family and the Chief Abbot of Bhutan and other government officials.
 The opening day and concluding days are important and each day has a set programme.
 These colourfully costumed, masked dances (performed mostly by monks) typically are moral vignettes, or based on incidents from the life of the 9th century Nyingmapa teacher Padmasambhava and other saints.